SergeyTsalkov/meekrodb/README.md

 MeekroDB is:

 * A PHP MySQL library that lets you **get more done with fewer lines of code**, and **makes SQL injection 100% impossible**.
-* Google's #1 search result for "php mysql library" for over 2 years, with **thousands of deployments worldwide**.
+* Google's #1 search result for "php mysql library" since 2013, with **thousands of deployments worldwide**.
 * A library with a **perfect security track record**.
 No bugs relating to security or SQL injection have ever been discovered.

 Installation